Goeievent/MeArm-V0.4-Robot-Arm/README.md

 # MeArm-V0.4-Robot-Arm
-Easy Python Script for MeArm Robot Arm
+Easy Python Script for MeArm Robot Arm using the adafruit 16 channel servo driver

-This is the building project i have followed to build the Robot Arm:
+This is the building project I have followed to build the Robot Arm:

 https://www.instructables.com/id/Pocket-Sized-Robot-Arm-meArm-V04/